dmp-labs/dmp-af/docs/tutorials/python-venv.md

 ```

-> [!NOTE]
+!!! note
-> It's important to keep your model's entrypoint to be available just by
+    It's important to keep your model's entrypoint to be available just by running
-> running `python ./dmn_jaffle_analytics.ods.ingest_venv.py` in the terminal.
+    `python ./dmn_jaffle_analytics.ods.ingest_venv.py` in the terminal.

-> [!WARNING]
+!!! warning
-> The function `model` is required to be defined in the file to make dbt able to parse the model correctly.
+    The function `model` is required to be defined in the file to make dbt able to parse the model correctly.

 ### Model's config